 Welcome to my plant walk and forage picnic page.
-Spring walks are here!
-Scroll all the way down to book, or read on to learn what this is all about.
+Please scroll all the way down for summer walks, or purchase a Gift Walk on the way.

-To be added to my quarterly-ish mailing list (and first dibs at new walks), for private walk or consultation enquiries, please email me: myviljoen (at) gmail (dot) com.
+To be added to my quarterly-ish mailing list (and first dibs at new walks), for private walks or consultation enquiries, please email me: myviljoen (at) gmail (dot) com.

 My second book, Forage, Harvest, Feast - A Wild-Inspired Cuisine, is a substantial foraging and growing resource, with plant info for collection and for cultivation, and over 500 recipes for three dozen plants.
 It is intended as a guide for exploring the range of possibilities for delicious and very versatile botanical ingredients growing (or begging to be grown) near you.
 Buy it from the publisher, your local bookshop, or Amazon.